-Blended learning, also known as hybrid or mixed-mode learning, is an educational approach that combines traditional face-to-face classroom methods with online learning.
+Blended learning, hybrid or mixed-mode learning, is an educational approach combining traditional face-to-face classroom methods with online learning.

 This approach allows for a more personalized and flexible learning experience, integrating the benefits of both online and offline learning environments.

-The concept of blended learning at work emerged with the advent of digital technology and the internet.
+The concept of blended learning at work emerged with digital technology and the internet.
 It was designed to break the geographical barriers and time constraints often associated with traditional learning methods.

 Blended learning is not merely a combination of physical and digital learning; it’s a systematic integration that aims to enhance the overall learning experience.

-Understanding this aspect is is an essential part of any train the trainer guide.
+Understanding this aspect is an essential part of any train-the-trainer guide.

 Types of Blended Learning